25 years sounds like a really long time. A quarter of a century sounds even longer. Yet, that is how long it has been since PCalc 1.0 was released.

 In short, I’ve lived.

 But I keep coming back to PCalc.
 In a way, it’s the surprisingly devoted child that’s supporting me in my old age.

 Thanks to everybody who has bought a copy over the years and made that possible, or put something into the tip jar.

 If you want to read up the origin story in detail, you can do so here.
-You can even hear me talk about it below.

 It doesn’t seem all that long to me since the 20th anniversary.
 So it seems entirely feasible that PCalc will make it to 30, as I hopefully make it to (almost) 50.